sharpstone/heroku-bouncer/README.md

   `true`
 * `session_sync_nonce`: If present, determines the name of a cookie shared across properties under a same domain in order to keep their sessions synchronized.
 Default: `nil`
 * `allow_anonymous`: Accepts a lambda that gets called with each request.
 If the lambda evals to true, the request will not enforce authentication (e.g: `allow_anonymous: lambda { |req| !/\A\/admin/.match(req.fullpath) }` will allow anonymous requests except those with under the `/admin` path).
 Default: `nil`, which does not allow anonymous access to any URL.
+* `skip`: Accepts a lambda that gets called with each request's `env`.
+If the lambda gets evaluated to true, heroku-bouncer's middleware will be completely skipped.
+Default: 'false', which applies heroku-bouncer to all requests.

 You use these by passing a hash to the `use` call, for example: